How to Host The Best Birthday Party….EVER!

 The Power of Party Games: Engaging Staff and Happy Parents

 I know what some of you are thinking…” ugh, these kids want their game cards and don’t want to play a stupid party game.”
 I know you think that because I used to think that, and I had seen that look in my staff’s eyes when I told them to play a game with the kids.
-I thought that until one night when my friend Sheryl Bindelglass of Sheryl Golf, Inc. was visiting my center and helping me out.
+I thought that was true until one night when my friend Sheryl Bindelglass of Sheryl Golf, Inc. visited my center and helped me out.
 She showed me a game called “Stuff It,” where kids (and adults) stuff balloons up oversized shirts that 2 of the kids wear.
 I thought that no kid would want to play this game.
 Sheryl caught this family as they were checking out at Redemption.
 She asked them if they wanted to play a quick game.
-At first, they were pretty disinterested.
-The parents looked exhausted and tapped out, and the kids just wanted their prizes.
-But in Sheryl’s way, she convinced them to play.
-Once they started playing, the kids and staff got into the game, but what was more was the expression on the parent’s faces changed.
-They not only started to smile and enjoy watching this fiasco of balloons, but they also wanted to get pictures of it.

 The Magic of Flexibility: Creating Personalized Experiences

 Once, I had a new party host, and we had decided before the party arrived that we would play the Cookie Face game.
 When the birthday boy showed up, we saw he was disabled, and his face was physically deformed.
 This would have been a better game for this party, so we changed direction on a dime and played a different game.
-We were prepared and did this so seamlessly that the family and kids didn’t notice.
+We were prepared, and we did this so seamlessly that the family and kids didn’t even notice.

 Going Above and Beyond: Unique Activities to Make Your Party Stand Out

 We also built a large birthday wheel with a platform.
 The kids loved spinning the wheel, so we used this time to sing a little birthday chant to them.
-If you are new to the business, please be aware that the traditional Happy Birthday song is Copywritten, so you will need to develop a different song for these events.
+If you are new to the business, remember that the “Happy Birthday” song is copyrighted.
+You will need to create a different song for these occasions.
 We also put the wheel out where everyone could see and join our celebration.

 Candy Bar Bar: An Interactive Activity and Upsell